ILDAnaSoft/ZHH/workflows/README.md

 To use the maximum number of jobs, the chunking is done in a way such that only the normal quota is used (see [here](https://docs.desy.de/naf/documentation/job-requirements/)).

 ### Task Definitions
 Tasks are defined as Python classed in `tasks*.py`.
 Jobs which should run on HTCondor simply inherit from `HTCondorWorkflow`.
 Custom HTCondor settings are defined in `framework.py`.
-All ZHH analysis tasks which require running Marlin inherit from the `MarlinJob` class.
+All ZHH analysis tasks which require running Marlin inherit from the `AbstractMarlin` class.

 ## Central Bookkeeping